oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/particle-diffusion/README.md

 ## Building the `Particle_Diffusion` Program for CPU and GPU

+ Note: if you have not already done so, set up your CLI
+> environment by sourcing  the setvars script located in
+> the root of your oneAPI installation.
+>
+> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+> Linux User: . ~/intel/oneapi/setvars.sh

 ### Include Files
 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your